thachmpham/thachmpham.github.io/md/vip.md

        valid_lft forever preferred_lft forever

 ```
-- The address 192.168.200.11/24 is removed from eth0, because keepalived is stopped.

-Verify that the virtual IP is automatically reassigned to node2.
+After stop keepalived on node1, the instance on node2 becomes master, so the virtual IP 192.168.200.11/24 is ressigned to node2.
 ```sh

 node2$ ip addr show eth0